akamran2001/akamran2001/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on iSyllabi - An automated assignment management for college students
-- 🌱 I’m currently learning Javascript, Web Technologies like React and mobile development with React Native.
+- 🌱 I’m currently learning Javascript, web Technologies like React and mobile development with React Native.
 I want to learn more about AI and Machine Learning.
 - 📫 How to reach me:
 - - Email akamran@colgate.edu.
 - - Connect with me on LinkedIn: https://www.linkedin.com/in/ahmed-muyen-kamran